Charles Livingston (mathematician)

 Charles Livingston is a mathematician working in geometric topology, low-dimensional topology and knot theory.
 He is a professor emeritus at Indiana University.

 In 1982, he posed a conjecture on Seifert surfaces that remained open for 40 years.
 It was finally solved in 2022 in a collaborative effort of five mathematicians: Kyle Hayden, Seungwon Kim, Maggie Miller, JungHwan Park, and Isaac Sundberg.

-His undergraduate studies where at University of California, Los Angeles and MIT.
+His undergraduate studies were at University of California, Los Angeles and MIT.
 Livingston obtained his PhD in 1980 from the University of California, Berkeley, advised by Robion Kirby (thesis: The Knotting of Surfaces in 4-Spaces).

 He is the author of the textbook Knot Theory (MAA).
 In 2004, he was awarded the Lester R. Ford Award from the Mathematical Association of America.